Frederick II, Holy Roman Emperor: Personality and religion

 For all his undeniable charisma and genius, Frederick was at heart a mercurial intellectual who lacked the "common touch" of his grandfather, Frederick Barbarossa, and seemed inclined to more "Oriental attractions."
-From a childhood of constant emotional insecurity and inhibited relationships, what emerged was personality that was singular impressive to contemporaries.
+From a childhood of constant emotional insecurity and inhibited relationships, what emerged was a personality that was singularly impressive to contemporaries.
 Frederick II preferred a select company of intimates with whom he could share his seemingly endless intellectual interests and upon whom he could impress his dominating and protean personality.
-Fundamentally, he was character of inward discord whose stark paradoxes were more pronounced, perhaps, because of his preeminent status and the scope of his personality.
-He was industrious, farsighted and shrewd, but he could also be megalomaniacal, turbulent, temperamental, impulsive and utterly ruthless; in Frederick, roguish playfulness and gaiety was paired with cruelty, harshness with magnanimity, rigid idealism and megalomania with an acute sense of political reality, tolerance with intolerance, and sardonic religious indifference with episodes of outward piety.
-Frederick was cerebral and tended towards a life of isolation and, despite his reputed great charm and reputed acerbic humor—he couldn’t resist a jibing joke or a sly witticism, he seemed unable to break through the barrier separating him from others.
+Frederick seemed to revel in his uncomfortable taste for shocking the conventional.
+Fundamentally, he possessed a character of inward discord whose stark paradoxes were more pronounced, perhaps, because of his preeminent status and the scope of his personality.
+He was industrious, farsighted and shrewd, but he could also be megalomaniacal, turbulent, impulsive and utterly ruthless; in Frederick, roguish playfulness and gaiety was paired with cruelty, harshness with magnanimity, rigid idealism and megalomania with an acute sense of political reality, tolerance with intolerance, and sardonic religious indifference with episodes of outward piety.
+Frederick was cerebral and tended towards a life of isolation and, despite his reputed great charm and acerbic humor—he could not resist a jibing joke or a sly witticism, he seemed unable to break through the barrier separating him from others.
 Because of the "isolated splendour" of his position as emperor and the innate suspicion implanted in him by his early years, instead of the more "normal pursuits" of men of his age, Frederick found respite from the cares of state in the study of science and mathematics, in philosophy and dialectic, in the violent exercise of the chase, and in an "unrestrained abandonment" to sensual pleasures.

 Frederick was apparently gracious to each of his wives but he seems to have only had passionate romantic affection for Bianca Lancia.
 The emperor's wives likely lived in secluded environments per the semi-oriental customs of Sicilian royalty.
-The emperor clearly had an amorous side and a voracious sexual appetite, siring probably a dozen or more illegitimate children.
+He clearly had an amorous side and a voracious sexual appetite, siring a dozen or more illegitimate children alongside nearly ten legitimate children.
 Unlike some other contemporary monarchs though, Frederick always openly acknowledged his many illegitimate offspring and he seems to have been fond of most of his children, particularly Enzo and Manfred.

 Whether because of his audacity, towering status or intellectual brilliance and the breadth of his personality, Frederick's contemporaries—supporters and enemies alike—seem to have found him an incredible enigma.
 Salimbene di Adam, generally a critic of the emperor, wrote that Frederick was alternatively witty, consoling, and delightful, but also cunning, greedy, and malicious, lacking any religious faith.